ad656/Tutorial/TEMPLATE.md

 ### Background Information

-Give a brief explanation of the technical skills learned/needed in this challenge.
-There is no need to go into detail as a separation document should be prepared to explain more in depth about the technical skills
+Recognizing the connections on a esp32 board, and being able to connect a component to it.

 ### Components